Ipouyall/Omega-Regular-Stoch-Cert/Documents/input_format.md

 - For environment variables, which defines the system state: `S1`, `S2`, etc.
 - For control variables, which defines the controller's output: `A1`, `A2`, etc.
 - For disturbance variables, which defines the environment's stochastic behavior: `D1`.

+### Points about paths used inside the system input

+In the input file, you may provide path for two fields:
+- `hoa_path` in the `specification` section, which is the path to the HOA file.
+- `owl_path` in the `synthesis_config` section, which is the path to the OWL binary.

+These paths can be relative or absolute.
+If you want to use the relative path, it would be relative to the directory where the input file exists, not the directory where the system is executed.